-I’ll be the first to admit that a hiring manager or recruiter doesn’t have the time to fully read every cover letter and resume they receive.
+I’ll be the first to admit that a hiring manager or recruiter doesn’t have the time to read every cover letter and resume they receive fully.
 I also can’t tell you how many times I looked for a cover letter with a resume to give me an insight of a potential candidate’s qualifications.
 When a company has two similar resumes side by side, a cover letter can add a voice to your resume and increase your odds of getting that interview.

 What Is A Cover Letter?

-In the past prior to electronic mail you mailed your resume and enclosed with your resume was a cover letter.
+In the past, before electronic mail you mailed your resume and enclosed with your resume was a cover letter.
 A cover letter introduces your resume and gives it purpose, clarity, and personality.
-Remember a cover letter is your “First Impression” and it also gives a look into how well you communicate, so please take the time to write clearly and professionally, avoiding any grammar-spelling errors, jargons and run on sentences.
+Remember a cover letter is your “First Impression,” and it also provides a look into how well you communicate, so please take the time to write clearly and professionally, avoiding any grammar-spelling errors, jargons and run on sentences.
 Show enthusiasm, optimism, and confidence, but keeping it professional and respectful, there is a thin line where you can sound pompous which can destroy that first impression.

 There are generally three types of cover letters

 - The application letter – which is in response to a published job opening

 - The prospecting letter – which inquires about a possible position in a company

 - The networking letter – this letter is asking for assistance in your job search from a contact you were given.

-Each cover letter that you send needs to be crafted specifically for each position/company you apply.
+Each cover letter that you send needs to be crafted for each position/company you apply.
 Please do not just write a general letter that you change the contact information, these types of letters are in poor taste and will add nothing to your chances of getting that interview.
 You need to communicate what you can do for the company and how your experience fits with the position they have open.

 What Should A Cover Letter Include?

 - Cover letters are preferably only one page.

-- Your font and your name header should match the resume’s to look uniformed.
+- Your font and your name header should match the resume’s to look uniform.